Skip to main content

 It’s time to restore our natural ecosystems again.
 When we stop devouring our oceans and forests, there’s a probability that certain species of plants and animals can be saved from total extinction.
 And even those which are already near extinction, can be made to reproduce after their kind, if the right steps and measures are taken to implement the right strategies which will prevent more biodiversity loss.

-For six years now, I have been on this journey to bridge the divide between man and his impact on the environment.
+For eleven years now, I have been on this journey to bridge the divide between man and his impact on the environment.
 My aim has been to proffer better ways we can save our environment from the state it’s currently in, to a healthier and better place where we can live, work and play without fear or harm to ourselves and also to the environment.

 If you believe this work is sustainable and valuable, please consider sending your donations to sustain it to keep the impact growing.
 We deeply appreciate your keen support.